wesleycamargo/azure-docs.pt-br/articles/azure-toolkit-for-eclipse.md

 [Exibindo o Conteúdo do Javadoc no Eclipse para o Pacote de Bibliotecas do Azure para Java]: ./azure-toolkit-for-eclipse-displaying-javadoc-content-for-azure-libraries.md
 [Habilitando o Acesso Remoto para implantações do Azure no Eclipse]: ./azure-toolkit-for-eclipse-enabling-remote-access-for-azure-deployments.md
 [Habilitar a afinidade de sessão]: ./azure-toolkit-for-eclipse-enable-session-affinity.md
-[Plug-in das Ferramentas do HDInsight para Eclipse]: ./hdinsight/hdinsight-apache-spark-eclipse-tool-plugin.md
+[HDInsight Tools Plugin for Eclipse]: ./hdinsight/hdinsight-apache-spark-eclipse-tool-plugin.md
-[Como autenticar usuários da Web com o Serviço de Controle de Acesso do Azure usando o Eclipse]: ./active-directory/active-directory-java-authenticate-users-access-control-eclipse.md
+[How to Authenticate Web Users with Azure Access Control Service Using Eclipse]: ./active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 <!-- [How to Maintain Session Data with Session Affinity]: http://go.microsoft.com/fwlink/?LinkID=699539 -->
 <!-- [How to Use Co-located Caching]: http://go.microsoft.com/fwlink/?LinkID=699542 -->